Aider-AI/aider/examples/hello-world-flask.md

 >>>>>>> UPDATED
 ```

+This code creates a Flask app and adds a `/hello` endpoint that returns "Hello, World!" when accessed.

-*Applied edit to app.py*
+_Applied edit to app.py_
-*44be789 aider: Added /hello endpoint that returns "Hello, World!" to app.py.*
+_043b75d aider: Added a /hello endpoint that returns "Hello, World!" when accessed._